Soap star Stephanie Cayo offers to kiss Peru player who seals Copa America semi-final win against Chile | Goal.com

 They earned their spot in the semi-final versus Chile following a penalty shootout victory against Uruguay in the quarter-finals, after the match ended goalless in 90 minutes.

-The winner of Tuesday's sudden-death match will get to take on hosts Brazil in the Copa America final at the Maracana on Sunday.
+The winner of Wednesday's sudden-death match will get to take on hosts Brazil in the Copa America final at the Maracana on Sunday.

 Peru have only ever won two editions of the tournament, in 1939 and 1975, in the only two occasions they have ever qualified for the final.